 Saitou awoke, cold and in pain, in an unfamiliar and decidedly outdoor setting, and wondered for a long, disoriented moment why this didn’t bother him more.

 Concentrating first on the physicality of his situation, the sensations of the ground beneath him and the pain throughout his body, he determined in what position he lay and recalled each of his wounds in succession, and the world seemed a bit less nonsensical.
 What he couldn’t quite make sense of was the warmth all along his left side.
 But as the events preceding his period of unconsciousness slowly, vaguely returned to him, he realized what it must be.

 His mind was almost blank; he didn’t know what to think, and it was easier just to hurt.
 The one solid reflection he was able to entertain was that he’d been helpless: truly helpless, with only an extraneous factor standing between him and a variety of possible causes of death, the circumstances entirely beyond his control; a state he hadn’t been in since… he couldn’t remember when.
 Though trying to remember did awaken his cognitive faculties somewhat.

 He didn’t think he would have made it more than a few steps further on his own.
-Whether he would have survived his inevitable collapse, he did not know — but even if the boy hadn’t saved his life, he had certainly saved him from complications and greater discomfort.
+Whether he would have survived his inevitable collapse, he didn’t know — but even if the idiot hadn’t saved his life, he had certainly saved him from complications and greater discomfort.
 Sagara Sanosuke, of all people.